Quick Start Guides

 Active only when one or more online and authenticated devices are selected.
 Up to 4 levels of location hierarchy can be set to group devices when large numbers are available on the same network.
 For instance, in a university this may be used to segment devices by campus, building, floor and room.

 Each input field will show a dropdown of existing locations at that level, which will be filtered as you type.
+These can be used to quickly prefill that location for the current device.
 To create a new location, click on the “Create New: location” option, or press the enter key.
 Existing locations are represented in blue, new locations are shown in green.
 Once all desired location levels have been set, click the Assign button.

 Locations are then represented by a folder tree in the left side of the device listing.
 Clicking on folders filters the list to only show devices grouped within that location and shows any further levels of location nested below.